scalar-labs/scalar-terraform/docs/CassandraOperation.md

 When both a node and the volume are not working properly, both resources should be replaced with new ones.
 You can do it by tainting both resources as described below.
-Since the volume is replaced as the 2nd option, this *will permanently delete data* on that volume.
+Since the volume is replaced in the same manner as the 2nd option, the data on that volume will be permanently deleted.

 #### Azure
 ```console